 Department of Art & Design • Breidenstine Hall

-Breidenstine Hall is named after Aaron G. Breidenstine (1955-1966), Dean of Instruction and is the home of the Department of Art & Design.
-It is located on 46 E. Frederick Street in Millersville, PA.
-It is comprised of specialized studios, two art galleries, two iMac computer labs, and a lecture hall.
-Breidenstine Hall is the center of inspiration, creativity, innovation and passion at Millersville University.
+Breidenstine Hall currently the home of the Department of Art & Design.
+It is named after Aaron G. Breidenstine (1955-66), former Dean of Instruction and is located on 46 E. Frederick Street in Millersville, PA.
+This building is comprised of specialized art studios (ceramics, fine-art metals, painting, printmaking, and sculpture), two art galleries, two iMac computer labs, and a lecture hall.
+Breidenstine Hall is the center of inspiration, creativity, innovation

-The Ceramics studio is comprised of main studio, a clay mixing and glazing room, a glaze mixing room, a electric kiln room, a gas kiln room and damp room.
-The ceramics studio includes: 20 potters wheels, 1 slab roller, 1 extruder, 1 hydraulic extruder, 2 clay mixers, 1 spray booth, 2 electric test kilns, 7 electric kilns, 2 gas car kilns, and 1 gas soda kiln.
+The Ceramics studio is comprised of main studio, a clay mixing and glazing room, a glaze mixing room, an electric kiln room, a gas kiln room and damp room.
+The ceramics studio

 The Department of Art & Design currently offers students lockers free of charge while enrolled in classes within the department.
 These lockers are subject to availability.

 The main office of Breidenstine Hall is conveniently located on the ground level of the Department of Art & Design in room 101.
 You will find the Department Secretary as well as other faculty offices within this space

 The sculpture studio

 Sykes Gallery is named after Ronald E. Sykes (1956-1998), a Professor of Art and Chairman of the department and is dedicated to presenting the work of emerging and established artists.
 It serves as a cultural and instructional resource for Millersville University students and the greater the Millersville community.
 The gallery has a year-round exhibition schedule.